Coming from a herding background, the Australian Retriever makes for an enjoyable and adaptable pet that is loyal to its owners.

-Yet many dog owners are looking a step beyond still to really find the goodies that will do the most kindness to their pets.
+Yet many dog owners are looking a step beyond still to find the goodies that will do the most kindness to their pets.

-Fresh fruit chunks of apple or melon are growing in popularity thanks to high content in both vitamins and fibre, as well as a flavour that dogs tend to appreciate.
+Fresh fruit chunks of apple or melon are growing in popularity thanks to the high content in both vitamins and fibre, as well as a flavour that dogs tend to appreciate.

 While dogs tend not to digest plant-based food well, a little special treat of this kind can do them some good.

 Avoid sugar wherever you can in the treats you do decide to hand over though.

 While it’s tempting to make stuff extra tasty to highlight it’s a treat for your dog, this can be harmful in the long term for both teeth and the weight gain potential.